London Stocks Fall As Recession Fears Add To Global Woes - UrduPoint

 The data came one day after Prime Minister Boris Johnson issued his "final" Brexit proposals and warned that Britain would leave the EU without a deal on October 31 if they were not accepted.

-- 'Adding to pullback' - Wall Street opened slightly lower, extending the previous day's sharp decline.
+- 'Adding to pullback' - On Wall Street, the DJIA was slightly lower in the late New York morning, having earlier tried, and failed, to regain firmer ground after the previous day's sharp decline.

-"US stocks are slightly adding to a recent pullback in early action, with trade tensions escalating as the US is set to increase tariffs on European goods and economic concerns remaining exacerbated following this week's soft manufacturing data that included a 10-year low in US output," said analysts at Charles Schwab.
+"US stocks are slightly adding to a recent pullback," said analysts at Charles Schwab, blaming trade tensions and economic concerns.

-On Wednesday, data from payrolls firm ADP showed US companies added far fewer jobs than expected last month.

 On Friday, non-farm payrolls data will be closely watched for a gauge on the health of the economy.